Ghost9841/three-js-learning/README.md

-# three-js-learning
+# Simple Static

-Learning in simple html,csss,java and then vanilla and after that react with react three js direi components and library.
+Here in this branch it is static learning with threejs document.
+Just for practice and basic.